-Around one in 20 people who see their GP for an eye problem have blepharitis, says the NHS.
+Around one in 20 people who see their GP for an eye problem have blepharitis, says the National Institute for Health and Care Excellence (NICE) (i).
 Blepharitis is inflammation of the eyelids.
-Thankfully it isn ’t usually serious, but it can feel very uncomfortable particularly if you ’re a contact lens wearer and it tends to recur after you ’ve had it once.
+Thankfully it is not usually serious, but it can feel very uncomfortable particularly if you are a contact lens wearer and it tends to recur after you ’ve had it once.

-More common in people over the age of 40, blepharitis can develop at any age.
+Mostly developing in middle-aged people, blepharitis can develop at any age, including in children (i).
 It can make your eyelids feel sore and itchy, and you may find they stick together when you wake up in the morning.
 Your eyelids may look swollen, crusty or greasy, and you could also experience a gritty, burning feeling in your eyes.
 Some people with blepharitis also find their eyes are more sensitive to light.